| | Rick Kretschmer's License Plate Archives

 the plate.
 A small batch of the plates with the wide Disabled Veteran dies were

 made with the prefix letters small and stacked one above the other.
+Approximately in 2016, a partially screened version was introduced for sequentially-numbered plates,

 with the state name screened at the top and the words Disabled Veteran screened at the